rmetcalf9/dockJob/README.md

 Visit http://localhost/frontend

 In this setup there is no user authentication or https.
-To run with these see [compose examples](./composeExamples/README.md)
+To run with these see [compose examples](./composeExamples/README.md) for information on a more robust way to deploy it.